 As archival research and scientific techniques have improved, we probably have a more accurate picture than previous generations, but the work of some great artists is still subject to much scholarly dispute.

 Users of Art UK will see several terms used alongside an artist's name.
 What do they all mean?
-Although different collections may use slightly different definitions and quite loosely, the following explanations are useful to supplement the Art UK glossary.
+Although different collections may use slightly different definitions and quite loosely, the following explanations are useful to supplement the Art UK list of art terms.
 Titian is used below just as an example.

 After Titian (also sometimes Copy of, or Copy after Titian)